 How can you help?

 As a Hawaii Ecotourism Association certified tour, Dolphins and You is committed to protecting the environment.
-Dolphins and You offers reef-safe 30 SPF sunscreen available for $5 in the our office on Lewers Street.
-The 1.9 oz.
-(56 mL) bottles last for several uses in the ocean.
-The size is also suitable for bringing onto an airplane.
+Dolphins and You offers reef-safe 30 SPF sunscreen by Stream2Sea.
+It’s water-resistant and lasts 80 minutes of swimming.
+Additionally, the sizes are suitable for bringing onto an airplane.

 For those who spend a lot of time in and around the ocean, there are other brands that offer reef-safe alternatives.
 Some examples include Kokua Sun Care Hawaiian SPF 50 Natural Zinc Sunscreen, Suntegrity Natural Mineral Sunscreen and Thinksport SPF 50 Sunscreen.
 Many are available at common retailers like Amazon, Target and Walmart.
 In addition, experts recommend using a slather sunscreen instead of a spray can.
 When spraying on sunscreen, the chemicals can travel through the air and into the ocean.